lecram/rover/FAQ.md

 # Usage:
 #     . ./cdrover.sh [/path/to/rover]
+# it has to be sourced instead of being run
+# otherwise when it comes back from the sub shell,
+# cd command does not make any difference in the original shell

 tempfile="$(mktemp 2> /dev/null || printf "/tmp/rover-cwd.%s" $$)"
 if [ $# -gt 0 ]; then